opencog/atomspace/opencog/matrix/README.md

 placed elsewhere.

-The core idea is that the atomspace can hold sparse matrix data; in a certain sense, it was designed from the get-go to do exactly that.
+The core idea is that the atomspace can hold sparse matrix data; in a certain sense, the atomspace was designed from the get-go to do exactly that.
 Once you can see that its a matrix, you can then apply a variety of generic matrix analysis tools to it.
-The tools implemented here include:
+The tools implemented here
+include:

 *) row and column subtotals
 *) computing and caching frequencies from counts.
 *) computing and caching mutual information between rows and columns *) computing cosine similarity between rows or columns.
 *) performing PCA (principal component analysis) in the matrix.

-Planed, not implemented:
-*) performing a minimum spanning tree parse (MST parse) based on athe pairwise distance measures held in the matrix.

 FAQ
 ---